ibm-cloud-docs/satellite/ts-locations/debug-location.md

 **Location message**

-R0047 IBM Cloud is unable to use the health check endpoint to check the location's health.
+R0047 {{site.data.keyword.cloud_notm}} is unable to use the health check endpoint to check the location's health.

 **Steps to resolve**